 The President reports directly to the Board and is an ex officio member of the Board.
 The President is the Board's only employee and oversees the total operations of the campus.
 All other school employees report to the President as indicated on the Organization Chart.
 The President is responsible for the implementation of Board policies.
 Employees with concerns or questions about school operations or policies should first speak with their administrative supervisor and may speak with the President if further clarification is needed.

 ADMINISTRATION

-The administration of the school includes the President, Principal, and Dean.
-The Principal reports to the President and is responsible for the academic operations of the school.
-The Dean oversees student spiritual life, guidance counseling, and discipline.
+The administration of the school includes the President and Principal.
+The Principal reports to the President and oversees the academic operations of the school, student spiritual life, guidance counseling, and discipline.

 ADMINISTRATIVE COUNCIL